-A. No principal building, structure, or use shall extend closer than fifty (50) feet from any street line.

-B. The front yard setback may be reduced by not more than ten (10) feet for building features such as entrances, architectural features, cornices, roof overhangs, chimneys, or for decks/patios.

-C. With regard to side or rear yards that are not located along a common boundary of a Consolidated Parcel, no principal building, accessory building, structure, or use shall extend closer than ten (10) feet from any side or rear lot line.

-D. Developments adjacent to residential zones shall have a minimum of 50 foot side yard setback; however, this distance can be reduced to 25 feet if the adjacent land is placed into a permanently conservation easement or similar.
-Developments adjacent to commercial zones/properties shall have a minimum of 25 foot side yard setback.
+- A. No principal building, structure, or use shall extend closer than fifty (50) feet from any street line. - B. The front yard setback may be reduced by not more than ten (10) feet for building features such as entrances, architectural features, cornices, roof overhangs, chimneys, or for decks/patios. - C. With regard to side or rear yards that are not located along a common boundary of a Consolidated Parcel, no principal building, accessory building, structure, or use shall extend closer than ten (10) feet from any side or rear lot line. - D. Developments adjacent to residential zones shall have a minimum of 50-foot side yard setback; however, this distance can be reduced to 25 feet if the adjacent land is placed into a permanently conservation easement or similar.
+Developments adjacent to commercial zones/properties shall have a minimum of 25-foot side yard setback.
 This setback can be inclusive of required screening.
+For the purpose of clarity, "Commercial properties" include, but are not limited to, commercial apartment communities and assisted living facilities.